lidofinance/lido-oracle/README.md

       - `accounting`
       - `ejector`
      And additional type from the [previous checks](#checks-before-running):
-      - `readiness` - checks that the environment is ready to run the oracle
+      - `check` - checks that the environment is ready to run the oracle

 > **Note**: of course, you can pass env variables without using `.env` file.
 > For example, you can run the container using the following command: